felixwellen/synthetic-geometry/SyntheticGeometry/SQC.lagda.md

 sqc-over-itself : Type _
 sqc-over-itself = (A : CommAlgebra k ℓ) → isFPAlgebra A → isEquiv (to-ev-map A)

-is-coupled-algebra : (A : CommAlgebra k ℓ) → Type _
+is-coupled-algebra : (A : CommAlgebra k ℓ') → Type _
 is-coupled-algebra A = isEquiv (to-ev-map A)

 ```